kelvinlegacy/mission23_wiki/The-Ringing-Of-The-Bell.md

 The order and intensity of the bell ringing (earthquakes) goes as follows:

 ## Orr Chapel Quake
-This earthquake’s epicentre will be located  in Sandy Hook, TN (an unincorporated city near Mount Pleasant) in Maury county.
+This earthquake’s epicentre will be located  in Sandy Hook, TN (the former unincorporated city near, now neighborhood of Mount Pleasant) in Maury county.
+The Rogers family farm.

-This will be a large earthquake for the CIA’s destruction of Orr Chapel ([Google Maps](https://goo.gl/maps/XMMdNdpGjU3SMMKQ8)) and the murder of it’s members.
+This will be a large earthquake for the CIA’s destruction of Orr Chapel ([Google Maps](https://goo.gl/maps/XMMdNdpGjU3SMMKQ8)) and the murder of all of it’s identified members.

 This quake also recognises Micah’s slain family and his family’s graveyard that was destroyed, both by or at the direction of the CIA.